AI Doom-Scrolling: How to Stop Obsessing Over AI News

 - Set app timers: Most phones let you set daily time limits for specific apps.
 Use them.

-- No AI content before bed: Your brain processes threats during sleep.
-Feeding it AI anxiety before bed means anxious dreams and poor sleep quality.
+- No AI content before bed: Your brain continues to process emotional content during sleep.
+Consuming AI anxiety content before bed can contribute to anxious dreams and poorer sleep quality.
 Visit our sleep hygiene guide for more.

-- Consider a full break: Even a 7-day social media fast can dramatically reduce AI anxiety.
-Many people are surprised by how much better they feel after just a few days away.
+- Consider a full break: Many people report that even a 7-day social media fast noticeably reduces their AI anxiety.
+You may be surprised by how much better you feel after just a few days away.

 If you're ready for a structured approach to reducing AI content overload, our AI digital detox guide has a complete 7-day starter protocol and 3-level system for sustainable boundaries.